-A variety of rarity patterns exist based on the geographic range, habitat specificity, and local abundance of species (Rabinowitz, 1981).
+A variety of rarity patterns exist based on the geographic range, habitat specificity, and local abundance of species (Rabinowitz 1981).
 The Natural Heritage Network ranks plants, animals, and natural communities on two scales of rarity.
-The global rank (G-rank) and state rank (S-rank) are based on the number of occurrences of a species at a global scale and state scale, respectively (see Appendix C).
+The global rank (G-rank) and state rank (S-rank) are based on the number of occurrences of a species at a global scale and state scale, respectively (Appendix D).
 G- and S-ranks help direct conservation actions to the rarest species and communities since these are usually the most vulnerable to extinction.

-Natural Communities
+Ecological Communities

-The inventory and classification of natural communities constitute a "coarse-filter" approach to biological conservation that ensures protection of diverse organisms.
+The inventory and classification of ecological communities constitute a "coarse-filter" approach to biological conservation that ensures protection of diverse organisms.
 Identification and protection of excellent examples of all natural community types facilitates protection of the majority of component native plant and animal species, including a host of taxa too cryptic, poorly known, or numerous to receive individual management strategies.
-At present, DCR-DNH classifies communities principally at the level of ecological community group, representing a broadly defined unit based on combinations of topographic, edaphic, physiognomic, and gross floristic similarities (Fleming et al., 2001).
-Nearly all of the Catlett

-Islands is covered by two broad ecological communities: Tidal Mesohaline / Polyhaline Marsh and Maritime Upland Forest (Figure 3).
+At present, DCR-DNH classifies communities principally at the level of ecological community group, representing a broadly defined unit based on combinations of topographic, edaphic, physiognomic, and gross floristic similarities (Fleming et al. 2001).
+Nearly all of Sweet hall Marsh is covered by two broad ecological communities: Tidal Freshwater Marsh, and on the northwestern edge, Tidal Hardwood Swamp.